 Know before you go to Ghana

-All travellers need to get the Yellow Fever vaccine before entering Ghana.
-Find out more on this website, the section that says "all travellers", or here!
+All travelers need to get the Yellow Fever vaccine before entering Ghana.
+Find out more here.

 Most visitors need to apply for a visa to visit Ghana, this website is quite extensive regarding visa requirements and all topics related.
 I always recommend though, check with your local embassy!